xueyanmu-old/face-verification-app/README.md

 includes docker container for a face verification (and emotion, age, race) model, and instructions for how to deploy on heroku

-the heroku branch will help compose the heroku aspect of the project // the master branch is the part that contains the entire DS model, as well as an android app
+- the heroku branch will help compose the heroku aspect of the project
+- the master branch is the part that contains the entire DS model, as well as an android app that i did not test (my working android app is in a different project altogether)
-    that i did not test (my android app is in a different project altogether) dockerfile may require additional command "--fix-missing" in the installs
+- dockerfile may require additional command "--fix-missing" in the installs

 ## Medium
 Story about building the web application and deploying it.